 Council has undertaken flood modelling of the key waterways of the region based on the 1% AEP event, which is shown in dark blue in the riverine flood mapping.
 There may be minor waterways not included in the flood mapping, in particular in the upper reaches of the catchments.
 The flood mapping contained within this website has also included State government mapping, shown in light blue, where this mapping is available.
 This information may include or be accompanied by specific disclaimers or limitations.
 Those disclaimers and limitations apply in addition to those outlined above.

 It is everybody's responsibility to be aware of the risks and what to do in a flood emergency.
 Check the flood risk to your property by clicking on the link to the riverine flood mapping.
 If all or part of your property is shown as blue in the flood maps, it has been identified as at risk of being impacted by riverine flooding.
-To gain a clearer understanding of flooding hazard in the region, Council encourages you to review the Temporary Local Planning Instrument and Fact Sheet, or contact Council's Planning Section on 5440 5111.
+To gain a clearer understanding of flooding hazard in the region, Council encourages you to review the Flood Hazard Overlay mapping OM-06 (visit the online mapping tool or Schedule 2 of the Scenic Rim Planning Scheme) and the Planning for the Risk of Riverine Flooding in the Region Factsheet, or contact Council's Planning Section on 5440 5111.

 Council's Disaster Management page provides important information about preparing for an emergency.
 It is important to be prepared for emergencies and you will need a plan for you and your family (including pets and livestock).